systembugtj/ember-cli-material-design/README.md

 # ember-cli-md
-A ember cli addon for bootstrap material design
+An ember cli addon for bootstrap material design